 This document is in the folder for “Background Documents” and the subfolder for Application A009686.

 Exhibits are identified by party name—here “GSD” stands for “Garberville Sanitary District”—and an exhibit number.
-These documents are in the “Hearing Documents” folder and subfolders for the various parties.
+These documents are in the “Hearing Documents” folder in the administrative record, in subfolders for the various parties.

-Documents related to the protest are saved on the FTP site in the “Background Documents” folder and the “2019 Petitions to Change” subfolder.
+Documents related to the protests are saved on the FTP site in the “Background Documents” folder and the “2019 Petitions to Change Petitions” subfolder.

 Garberville SD filed these documents with exhibit names that begin with “CEQA.”
 They are filed in the Hearing Documents folder of the administrative record in a separate folder titled “CEQA.”